Telkom University

 Telkom University (Indonesian: Universitas Telkom, abbreviated as Tel-U) is a private university located in Bandung.
-Tel-U has several times ranked as the top private university in Indonesia and has been ranked to be one of The Best Universities in Indonesia.
-Tel-U also became Indonesia's First Private University to be accredited "Excellent" by BAN-PT.
+Established in 2013, the university was formed through the merger of several higher-education institutions operated by the Telkom Foundation.
+Telkom University has received institutional accreditation classified as “Excellent” by the National Accreditation Board for Higher Education (BAN-PT).

 Established on August 14, 2013, with four institutions that were under Telkom Indonesia through its education-focused wing, Telkom Education Foundation (now Telkom Foundation), were merged to form the university.
 These four forming institutions were the Telkom Institute of Technology (Institut Teknologi Telkom), Telkom Institute of Management (Institut Manajemen Telkom), Telkom Polytechnic (Politeknik Telkom) and the Telkom College of Art and Design Indonesia (Sekolah Tinggi Seni Rupa dan Desain Indonesia Telkom).
 The university, like its preceding institutions, maintains links with hundreds of companies, many of which are in the telecommunications sector.